Last Modified: 2/2/2018 Location: FL, PR, USVI Business: Part A, Part B

 2. Transposed dates of service and other clerical errors are easily corrected

 Correcting information on claims returned as unprocessable (RUC) and resubmitting the claim is one way to avert lengthy delays in payment.
 Other claim issues can be resolved without having to request a redetermination or appeal.
 If a claim was accepted then denied, it is possible a clerical error could have occurred such as a transposed procedure or diagnostic code, inaccurate data entry of a provider number, a modifier, or the date of service.
 These errors can be corrected through a clerical reopening of the claim.

 First Coast offers multiple ways to complete a clerical reopening.
 If you use SPOT, you may be able to correct such information immediately and avoid a delay in payment.

 In some cases, a claim may have been denied as a duplicate claim when it would have otherwise been paid had the correct modifier been submitted with it.
-Here is how one provider used the SPOT to review a denied claim and correct it.

 3. Your claim denial may have gotten caught up with a processing issue

 As Medicare policy and procedures change, sometimes electronic processing of claims lags behind these policy changes.
 First Coast reprocesses claims brought to its attention when errors are made in the electronic processing of claims.
 First Coast offers a sortable table of current processing issues that may have affected the processing of your claim.
 The table lets you know if any action is required on your part to have a claim reviewed when a processing issue affects it.

 4. Check the status of your appeal